advis61/OracleOfDereth/README.md

 An [Asheron's Call](https://emulator.ac/how-to-play/) [Decal](https://decaldev.com/) plugin.

-Download the latest version: [Download Oracle of Dereth](https://github.com/advis61/OracleOfDereth/releases/download/1.13.0/OracleOfDerethInstaller-1.13.0.0.exe)
+Download the latest version: [Download Oracle of Dereth](https://github.com/advis61/OracleOfDereth/releases/download/1.14.0/OracleOfDerethInstaller-1.14.0.0.exe)

 To upgrade from a previous version, just download and re-run the .exe file.

 ## Getting Started
 - This plugin requires the latest [Decal](https://www.decaldev.com/), v2.9.8.3

 - Download the latest .exe from above.
-Or check out all [Oracle of Dereth Releases](https://github.com/advis61/OracleOfDereth/releases).

 - Run the .exe program.